-History of the BSL Research and Policy Centre
+History of BSL's Social Policy and Research Centre

 Founded in 1930, the Brotherhood of St. Laurence has long recognised the importance of research, policy and advocacy.

 BSL has had a research capacity since 1943 when the first research officer was appointed.
-The Research and Policy Centre is currently Australia’s largest social policy research centre in a non-government welfare organisation, with more than 25 full-time staff.
+The Social Policy and Research Centre is currently Australia’s largest social policy research centre in a non-government welfare organisation, with more than 25 full-time staff.

 What has changed and what has stayed the same?

-There have been three broad stages in BSL's Research and Policy Centre, each reflecting subtle shifts in the purpose of research and its role in driving social change.
+There have been several stages in the evolution of BSL's Social Policy and Research Centre, each reflecting subtle shifts in the purpose of research and its role in driving social change.

 ‘Gut feeling and a sense of injustice’ (1940s–1960s)